microsoft/mlops-basic-template-for-azureml-cli-v2/docs/how_to_setup.md

 * WAIT_FOR_TRAINING: Describing if the pipeline should wait until the training job is finished.
 * DEPLOY_INFRASTRUCTURE: Boolean to indicate whether the pipeline should create the AzureML training infrastructure.
 Our recommendation would be to create and manage it via an external IaC script (e.g. terraform).
 * CREATE_NEW_ENVIRONMENT: Boolean to indicate whether to build a new environment on every run.
 It should not be required unless library or version changed.

+> We recommend to create environments outside of the Jenkins pipeline in a dedicated infrastructure as code, using for example, [Terraform](https://www.terraform.io/) or [Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/overview?tabs=bicep).

 #### Inference pipeline